 Owner: The Leoncini family.

 Consultant: Paolo Salvi.

-Background: Cappella Sant’Andrea was bought in the 1950s by Giovanni and Renato Leoncini.
-In the 1990’s and with his daughter Antonella, Giovanni built a new cellar and extended his vineyard holdings and, with advice from oenologist Paolo Salvi in collaboration with Giulio Gambelli new wines were launched: San Gimignano Rosso DOC Serreto and Vernaccia Selezione Rialto.
-Antonella Leoncini now runs the farm with her daughter Flavia Del Seta (third generation) and Flavia’s husband Francesco.
+Background: Cappella Sant’Andrea was bought in the 1950s by Giovanni Leoncini, a surveyor, and Renato Leoncini.
+It was a former sharecropping farm.
+After Giovanni Leoncini retired in the 1980s he decided with his daughter Antonella to build a winery and buy more land to plant new vineyards.
+With advice from oenologist Paolo Salvi in collaboration with Giulio Gambelli new wines were launched: San Gimignano Rosso DOC Serreto and Vernaccia Selezione Rialto.
+Antonella Leoncini now runs the farm with her daughter Flavia Del Seta (third or fourth generation) and Flavia’s husband Francesco.

 Organic certification: 2013 First vintage with full organic certification.

 Winery: Some vitrified cement tanks and terracotta jars, in which fermentations start spontaneously.

 Vernaccia di San Gimignano DOCG, Cappellasantandrea: 2012 Skin contact.
 Cold settled.
 Nice weight and depth (Anteprima, 2013).
 Around 22,000 bottles. | 2016 3 months on lees.
 Vibrant, very good (Anteprima 2014).

 Vernaccia di San Gimignano DOCG, Toi: Sold in half bottles only.
 See also the Moi red, below.